Google-TechX/software-development-studio/codelabs/01b-git/index.md

 ### What you'll learn

 * Clone a repository hosted on GitLab
-* Make changes to a code repository
+* Add a commit to version control
-* Create a merge request in GitLab
+* Create and merge a version control branch
-* Resolve conflicts when there are multiple changes to the same file
+* Push changes to a remote server

 ## Open Cloud Shell